 In his late years, Alexander continued to publish, but Laird reports that Alexander was greatly troubled from the 1930s by the suffering of Jewish refugees; Alexander did all he could to help with pen and purse (Laird 1939: 94).
 Alexander died on 13 September 1938, and his ashes lie in the Manchester Southern Cemetery.
 He bequeathed the majority of his estate, and his philosophical papers, to the University of Manchester.
 A bust of Alexander, by the artist Epstein, stands in the University of Manchester’s Samuel Alexander Building (formerly known as the Hall of the Arts Building).
 Alexander reportedly said that he would be happy to have Erravit cum Spinoza engraved on his funeral urn; Muirhead suggested that instead he should have Ut alter Spinoza philosophatus (Muirhead 1939: 14).

-Alexander’s first publication, “Hegel’s Conception of Nature” (1886), reveals Alexander’s philosophic upbringing in the Oxford British Hegelian enclave.
-Alexander aims to set out Hegel’s conception of nature—“so fantastic and so poetical that it may often be thought not to be serious”—as clearly as possible, and show where it agrees with, and diverges from, contemporary science.
-He explains that science leads to a philosophy of nature through observation—for example, transforming seemingly isolated individuals into universals by discovering their general character—and the discovery of laws.
-Alexander also compares Hegel’s account to contemporary theories of evolution, and argues that there is a “great likeness” (Alexander 1886: 518).
+Alexander’s first publication, “Hegel’s Conception of Nature” (1886), reveals Alexander’s philosophic upbringing in Oxford’s British Hegelian enclave.
+Alexander aims to set out Hegel’s conception of nature, “so fantastic and so poetical that it may often be thought not to be serious”, as clearly as possible.
+He also aims to show where it agrees with, and diverges from, contemporary science.
+The article explains that science leads to a philosophy of nature through observation—for example, transforming seemingly isolated individuals into universals by discovering their general character—and the discovery of laws.
+Alexander also compares Hegel’s account to contemporary theories of evolution, and argues there is a “great likeness” (Alexander 1886: 518).
 Arguably, some of the positions that Alexander attributes to Hegel are similar to his own mature views; for example, Alexander reads Hegel as holding that space and time are “in the world” as much as matter (Alexander 1886: 506).

-Alexander’s early monograph Locke (1908) discusses Locke’s views on ethics, politics and religion as given in Locke’s Essay.
-The book is extremely short but one comes away with a keen sense of Alexander’s admiration for Locke.
+Alexander’s early monograph Locke (1908) discusses John Locke’s Essay on ethics, politics, and religion.
+This short book reveals Alexander’s admiration for Locke, and Lockean empiricism.
 Whilst this work is mainly of scholarly interest, Alexander spends one chapter “Observations on the Essay” critiquing Locke, and here Alexander reveals the bent of his own early views.
 For example, Alexander complains that Locke might have gone further had he applied his observations regarding the continuity of mental experience to substance (Alexander 1908: 52).
 This is suggestive, given that one of Alexander’s later key claims concerning spacetime—the stuff of substances—is that it is continuous.

-Alexander’s first monograph Moral Order and Progress (1889) constitutes a defence of evolutionary ethics, the naturalistic thesis that human morality is a product of biological evolution.
-The monograph is based on a dissertation written by Alexander at Oxford, for which he won the T. H. Green Moral Philosophy Prize in 1887.
+Alexander’s first monograph, Moral Order and Progress (1889), defends evolutionary ethics, the naturalist thesis that human morality is a product of biological evolution.
+The monograph is based on a dissertation written by Alexander at Oxford, for which he won the 1887 T. H. Green Moral Philosophy Prize.
 In the preface, Alexander writes,

 I am proud to have my work connected, however indirectly, with the name of T. H. Green; and I feel this all the more because, though, as will be obvious, my obligations to him are very great, I have not scrupled to express my present dissent from his fundamental principles. (vii)